tristanlatr/WPWatcher/README.md

 ## Email reports

 One report is generated per site and the reports are sent individually when finished scanning a website.
-See [Wiki](https://github.com/tristanlatr/WPWatcher/wiki/Email-reports) for more informations.
+**See [Wiki](https://github.com/tristanlatr/WPWatcher/wiki/Email-reports) for more informations**.

 ![WPWatcher Report List](/screens/wpwatcher-report-list.png "WPWatcher Report")